 The best way to assess a Chartered Surveyor is to read what their previous customers think about them.
 We use reviews to choose restaurants, holiday locations and almost everything else, so it makes sense to look at feedback when choosing a service.

 It’s easy to simply choose the cheapest option, but sometimes it’s about seeing what the comparable options are, and if you get anything more for your money.
 Always work within your budget.
 We like being able to see 4 different options so you get a range of prices.

-Always choose a RICS regulated Chartered Surveyor (which is easy, because we only list RICS Chartered Surveyors).
+Always choose a RICS regulated Chartered Surveyor (which is easy, because we only use RICS regulated firms).
 RICS is the Royal Institution of Chartered Surveyors

 , which means the professionals you choose will have to adhere to a strict code of conduct,

 and if you do have any issues with the service you received, you can go to RICS to see what happens next.